 How does Cloud Security Work?

-Cloud security mechanisms depend on the type of cloud computing service model you use and the shared responsibility model you’ve established with your cloud service provider (CSP).
+Security management in the cloud depends on the type of cloud computing service model you use and the shared responsibility model you’ve established with your cloud service provider (CSP).

 The more the CSP manages, the more they can generally protect.